 Therefore, the steps which a cohabiting couple can take to guard themselves against these problems (other than getting married) include:

-• Make a Cohabitation Agreement – This can record the couple’s intentions concerning property and other financial support for their children if they separate.
+• Make a Cohabitation Agreement – This can record the couple’s intentions concerning any property and other financial support for their children if they separate

-• Make a Will – This can record how financial support will be provided to the survivor on a death their partner.
+• Make a Will – This can record how financial support will be provided to the survivor on the death of their partner

-For further information and to arrange an initial free half hour meeting with one of our specialist family lawyers, please contact our Family Team by calling any of Harold G Walker’s offices.
+For further information on cohabitation rights and to arrange an initial FREE half-hour meeting with one of our specialist family lawyers, please contact the Family Team by contacting any of Harold G Walker’s offices.